pauloo27/tldr/README.md

 TLDR_VIEWER="/usr/bin/less"
 ```

+_You also need to add the Go binary folder to your path, if you haven't done it yet._
+_If you don't know where the Go binary folder is, run `go env GOPATH`._

 _You can set a language, leave it empty to use English._

 _I recommend using mdcat as the viewer_